JetBrains/Qodana/topics/flexinspect.md

 ### Test your inspection in the IDE

-All changes applied to the inspection template are available on the fly for your entire project, so in your IDE you can see how your inspection outlines the code fragment checked by the inspection.
+All changes applied to the inspection are available on the fly for your entire project, so in your IDE you can see how your inspection highlights the code checked by the inspection.
+To see how the new inspection highlights results, open a file containing your code.

 <img src="flexinspect-test-inspection.gif" width="881" alt="Testing the inspection in IDE" border-effect="line"/>